paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 ## Texas women
 - George Strait - All my exes live in texas
 - Hank Williams Jr. - Texas women.
-- Little Texas, "God Blessed Texas"
+- Little Texas - God Blessed Texas

 At a later time I will do drinking country songs.